bacalhau-project/docs.bacalhau.org/docs/case-studies/duckdb-logs-processing/Setup-GCP-Infrastructure-Using-Terraform/Setup-GCP-Infrastructure-Using-Terraform.md

 To deploy the infrastructure, follow these steps:

+1. Access your [GCP project you want to deploy to](https://console.cloud.google.com/home/dashboard) and take not of the Project ID.
-1. Install Terraform if you haven’t already: **[https://www.terraform.io/downloads.html](https://www.terraform.io/downloads.html)**
+2. Install Terraform on your local hmachine if you haven’t already: **[https://www.terraform.io/downloads.html](https://www.terraform.io/downloads.html)**
+3. Create a new directory for your terraform files and account, and save the service account key and terrafrom files. `cd` into this file.
-2. Create a service account on GCP
+4. Create a service account on GCP
     1. Go to the Google Cloud Console: **[https://console.cloud.google.com/](https://console.cloud.google.com/)**
     2. Make sure you have the correct project selected at the top.
     3. Navigate to **`IAM & Admin > Service Accounts`** from the sidebar.